arduino/docs-content/content/learn/03.programming/11.bitMath/bitMath.md

 Generally speaking, doing this sort of thing is **not** a good idea.
 Why not?
 Here are a few reasons:

-- The code is much more difficult for you to debug and maintain, and is a lot harder for other people to understand.
+- The code is much more difficult for you to debug and maintain and is a lot harder for other people to understand.
 It only takes a few microseconds for the processor to execute code, but it might take hours for you to figure out why it isn't working right and fix it!
 Your time is valuable, right?
 But the computer's time is very cheap, measured in the cost of the electricity you feed it.
-Usually it is much better to write code the most obvious way.
+Usually, it is much better to write code the most obvious way.
 - The code is less portable.
 If you use digitalRead() and digitalWrite(), it is much easier to write code that will run on all of the Atmel microcontrollers, whereas the control and port registers can be different on each kind of microcontroller.
 - It is a lot easier to cause unintentional malfunctions with direct port access.
 Notice how the line `DDRD = B11111110;` above mentions that it must leave pin 0 as an input pin.
 Pin 0 is the receive line on the serial port.
 It would be very easy to accidentally cause your serial port to stop working by changing pin 0 into an output pin!
 Now that would be very confusing when you suddenly are unable to receive serial data, wouldn't it?